284: No Such Thing As Salty Yeti Bones

 He went back to Australia and he invented Aussie Rules, which back in Australia is a huge sport.
 It's not gone global.

-So we've got this like super group who would just get announced and they'd meet up, but that's it, ceremonial.
+So we've got this like super group who just get announced and they meet up, but that's it.
+Ceremonially,

-Such a good point.
-So, Robbie's known for having really hardcore players playing it, I guess.
+That's such a good point.
+So, Rugby's known for having really hardcore players playing it, I guess.

 So he was captain of the All Blacks, very Harkour.